leesei/leesei.github.io/src/content/post/systemd.md

 [systemctl command man page - systemd | ManKier](https://www.mankier.com/1/systemctl)

-`systemctl` - List active services in system
+`systemctl` - List active services in system.

 `systemctl --all` - List all services in system

 `systemctl start SERVICE.service` - Use it to start a service.
-Does not persist after reboot
+Does not persist after reboot.

 `systemctl stop SERVICE.service` - Use it to stop a service.
-Does not persist after reboot
+Does not persist after reboot.

 `systemctl restart SERVICE.service` - Use it to restart a service